Residential Real Estate Agent Referral Program

 Your Referrals Stay With You

-When you trust us with your referrals, we encourage your referrals to be loyal to you.
-We don’t try to divert them to someone else–especially when we are dealing with corporate relocations, which is important.
-If we help your clients find their new headquarters or an intra-state relocation, we send any resulting residential referrals back to you.
+When you trust us with your commercial real estate referrals, we encourage your referrals to be loyal to you.
+We don’t try to divert them to someone else–especially when we are dealing with corporate re-locations, which is important.
+If we help your clients find their new headquarters or an intrastate re-location, we send any resulting residential referrals back to you.

-With The Client’s Approval, We Can Keep You In The Loop
+With The Client’s Permission, We Can Keep You In The Loop

 We have top-shelf technology for client communication.
 If the client chooses, we can add you to the communication streams so you can check in on where and how the process is going.
 That way, if you are helping them find a home too, you can know how their corporate search is going and any changes in time-lines.